I'm A Self-Employed Cleaner & I Lost Two Sources Of Income Due To COVID-19

 It’s been almost two months since businesses across the country started shutting down.
 For some, that’s meant close to two months of little to no income.
-While the federal government has passed legislation to help struggling Americans, it’s all too easy to fall through the cracks.
-If you had a job that required leaving the house, how do you make ends meet during a pandemic, especially when unemployment offices are slammed and slow to respond?
+While governments around the world have passed emergency measures to help support people, it’s all too easy to fall through the cracks.
+If you had a job that required leaving the house, how do you make ends meet during a pandemic, especially when universal credit lines are overwhelmed with over 1.8 million claims since the start of the outbreak?

-We spoke to a woman living in South Carolina who lost both of her jobs — one as a self-employed cleaner and another as a waitress — due to COVID-19.
+We spoke to a woman living in South Carolina on the Southeastern cost of the U.S. who lost both of her jobs — one as a self-employed cleaner and another as a waitress — due to COVID-19.
 We asked her how she’s getting by on no income while also taking care of her 20-year-old son, currently at home due to a medical condition.
-Her experience shows how difficult it can be to get assistance even when there are systems in place intended to help people, and the reality of why many Americans are unable to pay their bills right now.
+Her experience shows how difficult it can be to get assistance even when there are systems in place intended to help people, and the reality of why so many are unable to pay their bills right now.

 Advertisement